 Anti-Semitism is probably the oldest prejudice known to man.
 Over the years, Jewish people have learned to accommodate to lives of oppression, even in times of freedom, by repressing their anger and elevating the importance of intellect; it is hurting us and is causing our children to question their parents’ values and rebel.

 Men, our children need more of our time, because they are getting a message that our success in work and intellect is more important than they are.
 Children rebel.
-On an overt level, this rebellion turns into drugs, sex, lying, cheating, maybe even trouble with the law.
-Later, even if they’ve grown out of their adolescent acting out, on a covert level, they intermarry, they embrace Eastern religions, or they are ambivalent about being Jewish.
+On an overt level, this rebellion turns into drugs, sex, lying, cheating, and maybe even trouble with the law.
+Later, even if they’ve grown out of their adolescent acting out, on a covert level, they intermarry, embrace Eastern religions, or are ambivalent about being Jewish.

-Men have become human doings instead of human beings, values that have brought men away from their family either because they work long hours or because, when they do get home at the end of a day, they gave all they had to give at the office and have only their temperament to offer at home…
+Men have become human doings instead of human beings, values that have brought men away from their families either because they work long hours or because, when they do get home at the end of a day, they gave all they had to give at the office and have only their temperament to offer at home…

 Jewish men act oppressed by not thinking that they can move, by not thinking they can make a career change, by not thinking they can change the world’s condition, by being judgmental of other people, by not feeling they can take a risk, by not feeling like, as Joseph Campbell says, they can follow their bliss, their heart’s desire.
 Imagine life without self-imposed limitations.